oppia/oppia-web-developer-docs/Tutorial:-Learn-How-to-Write-and-Test-a-Non-Trivial-Beam-Job.md

 ```
 </details>

-To have your job registered and acknowledged by the front-end, make sure to import the module in the corresponding section of core/jobs/registry.py
+To have your job registered and acknowledged by the front-end, make sure to import the module in the corresponding section of `core/jobs/registry.py`

 > Practice 7: Try importing the module in core/jobs/registry.py.
 Then check out the release coordinator page to verify that the job has been registered.
 > Hint: Follow the steps mentioned here in the wiki https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs#local-development-server

 With this, our job is finally completed!

 ## Stage 5: Testing the Beam Job

-Let's create unit tests for our `ValidateTopicModelsJob`.
-The objective of this stage is to ensure that our `ValidateTopicModelsJob` works correctly under different scenarios.
+Let's create unit tests for our `ValidateTopicModelsJob`.The objective of this stage is to ensure that our `ValidateTopicModelsJob` works correctly under different scenarios.
 We will create unit tests to verify the behavior of our job.
 Effective testing involves considering various cases, such as:

 - **Null Case**: Ensure the job produces no output when there are no models.
 - **Standard Case**: Ensure the job correctly processes typical data.
 - **Error Case**: Ensure the job handles unexpected or incorrect data gracefully.

-#### When drafting test cases for your Beam job, consider the following:
+When drafting test cases for your Beam job, consider the following:

 - **Null Case:**
-  - **Scenario**: Handles scenarios where there are no `TopicModels` and `TopicSummaryModels` in the datastore.
+  - **Scenario**: There are no `TopicModels` and `TopicSummaryModels` in the datastore.
   - **Expected Outcome**: The job should complete without producing any output, indicating that there are no missing or inconsistent models to report.
 The output should be an empty list or a specific log message like "No TopicModels found."

 - **Standard Case:**